 There are ways to help counteract this.
 For instance, a partner who is working can make spouse contributions, or a woman can make voluntary contributions to her super from any casual or freelance income earned while on a career break.

-Find out how a career break could impact your super.
+Find out how to take a career break without losing out.

 It’s not just gender equality